 A solar system can have a lifespan of over 25 years, lasting well after it has paid itself off.
 However, it is important to maintain your system so it can remain as efficient as possible.

 Your solar supplier should also provide you with a full warranty and lifespan details of your system.

-Batteries give you the option to store the excess solar power produced by your solar system rather than exporting it to the grid.
+Batteries give you the option to store the excess solar power produced by your solar installation rather than exporting it to the grid.
 This means you can use the energy during the evening when your system is not producing power and energy retailers are charging higher amounts for peak period energy.

 So what should I do?

-This will mean installing an inverter that is appropriate for a battery as well.
+Alternatively, when you install solar, you could add an inverter that is appropriate for a battery as well.
 These ‘hybrid’ inverters come at a premium, about $1,500 extra.
 You could do this if you think you will install the battery in the next two years.
 Any later than that and the Alternative Technology Association (ATA) advises the risk of the technology being obsolete is too high.

 Department of Planning and Environment - NSW home solar battery guide

 Australian Energy Foundation - Should I get a battery now or later?